Rounge-lab/GENOMICON-Seq/README.md

 ## Amplicon sequencing simulation parameters

-For more details about parameteres, see the user manual.
+For more details about parameters, see the user manual.
 Parameters can be `OPTIONAL`, `MANDATORY`, `MUTUALLY EXCLUSIVE`, or `ADVANCED` If parameter requires the double quotation mark enclosure, it will be noted.
 When the parameter should be omitted, set it up as as en empty string `""`.